mko-x/docker-nginx-simple/README.md

-# docker-nginx-simple
+# docker-nginx

 # Quickstart

-Use as base for your image:
+Use this as base for your image:

 - Create your Dockerfile

-    FROM mkodockx/docker-nginx-simple
+    FROM mk0x/docker-nginx
     ADD your/www/ /var/www/

 - Build it